Feller-AG/wiser-tutorial/doc/websocket.md

 Press a button of your switch and you will be notified which load has changed his state.
 It's important to know that just changes are transmitted!

-The attributes of the response is the same as we know from the RESTful-API [/api/loads/state](./api_loads.md).
+The attributes of the response correspond to the RESTful-API [/api/loads/state](./api_loads.md#api-loads-state) response.

 ### Example `onoff` type